Nebraska Wage Garnishment Laws

 Identify where the debtor currently works and assess family status, so the writ uses the correct rate and lands on a live payroll.

-Serve the Garnishee
+Serve and Mail the Notice

 The Step That Comes Before the Percentages